-When you think about their contents, EDCs and get home bags often overlap, so please keep an open mind about these namings and acronyms.
+When you think about their contents, EDCs and get home bags items often overlap, so please keep an open mind about these namings and acronyms.
 What matters is that you’re protected.

 The Anatomy of an EDC Item